-- (1) Subject to the Employees' and Shop Steward's approval, the Company may elect to institute a 30 minute meal period, provided that a meal of a standard deemed acceptable to the Shop Steward is supplied by the Company and the time allowed to consume such a meal shall be considered as time worked for overtime calculations and shall be paid at the rate in use and effect.
-This 30-minute meal period must be called as per the regular meal break as described in sections 14.1, 14.3 and 14.5, otherwise a meal penalty will occur as per Article 14.16. - (2) The calculation of any 30-minute period shall commence when the last Employee has been served (i.e. "last person through the line".) - (3) The grace period cited in Article 14.7 will not apply on those days during which the Company has instituted a 30-minute lunch as per Article 14.10 (1) above.
+- (1) In consultation with a Union Representative, the Company may elect to institute a 30-minute meal period, provided that a meal is of a standard deemed acceptable by the Union and is supplied by the Company.
+The time allowed to consume such a meal shall be considered as time worked for overtime calculations and shall be paid at the rate in use and effect.
+This 30-minute meal period must be called as per the regular meal break as described in sections 14.1, 14.3 and 14.5, otherwise a meal penalty will occur as per Article 14.15. - (2) The calculation of any 30-minute period shall commence when the last Employee has been served (i.e. "last person through the line".) - (3) The grace period cited in Article 14.7 will not apply on those days during which the Company has instituted a 30-minute lunch as per Article 14.10 (1) above.